 Growing Tourism in Johnson County.

 In Johnson County, there is an undeveloped line of communication with partners and local stakeholders who directly impact tourism in Johnson County.
 Without a solid connection, the community and association do not share an aligned vision.
-Through increased collaboration and conversations, Johnson County Tourism Association (JCTA) can implement input from stakeholders into their 2050 Master Plan.
+Through increased collaboration and conversations, the Johnson County Tourism Association (JCTA) can implement input from stakeholders into their 2050 Master Plan.

 A Shared Growth Plan for Johnson County